-On UNIX platforms, a session can be integrated with the application into a single process, called a linked application.
+A session can be integrated with the application into a single process, called a linked application.
 Each session can have only one linked application.

 Alternatively, the session can run as a separate process and respond to remote procedure calls (RPCs) from the application.
 These sessions are called RPC applications.
 (Sessions on Windows platforms must run in RPC mode.)
 Sessions may have multiple RPC applications running simultaneously with each other and a linked application.